gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 its northern and southern berths.

 The *Presumption* was the dock's only tenant that morning.
-She was smaller than Erileine had expected, with a single mast with a furled white sail, narrow benches on either side of a low-roofed central cabin only slightly larger than a double bed, and an oversized ruddier.
+She was smaller than Erileine had expected, with a single mast, narrow benches on either side of a low-roofed central cabin only slightly larger than a double bed, and an oversized rudder.
 If she had been floating in the water instead of bobbing up and down in thin air, she wouldn't have attracted a second glance at the great river dock in Gandan.

 Razi tossed his bag into the boat.
 As he stepped over the gunwale, the green glass bottle swinging on his hip, Thomas said, "What about